RickStrahl/BlogPosts/2019-05/Using-Browser-Sync-with-ASP.NET-Core/UsingBrowserSyncWithAspNetCore.md

     key: mt_githuburl
     value: https://github.com/RickStrahl/BlogPosts/blob/master/2019-05/Using-Browser-Sync-with-ASP.NET-Core/UsingBrowserSyncWithAspNetCore.md
 ---
-# Live Reloading Server and Client Side ASP.NET Core Apps
+# Live Reloading Server and Client Side ASP.NET Core Apps with BrowserSync

 ![](banner.jpg)

+<small style='color: #C83D26; font-style: italic'>This post uses a a third party tool called BrowserSync to handle client side refreshing.
+[There's a newer post](https://weblog.west-wind.com/posts/2019/Jun/03/Building-Live-Reload-Middleware-for-ASPNET-Core) that uses an [ASP.NET Core middleware component](https://github.com/RickStrahl/Westwind.AspnetCore.LiveReload) that can integrate Live Reload right into your ASP.NET Core application.
+For ASP.NET Core applications this is a cleaner way that doesn't require an additional command line tool.</small>

 Client side in-browser hot reloading is one of the most compelling features of client side development.
 If you're using any client side framework like Angular, Vue or React they all come with integrated CLIs that provide instant live reloading of content as soon as you make a change.